 And, unfortunately, that isn't their only drawback.
 Mining and refining rare earths makes an environmental mess, leading most countries to neglect their own reserves, even as demand soars.
 China has been the main exception since the early 1990s, dominating global trade with its willingness to intensively mine rare earths — and to deal with their acidic, radioactive byproducts.
 That's why the U.S., despite large deposits of its own, still gets 92 percent of its rare earths from China.

 This wasn't a problem until recently, when China began tightening its grip on rare earths.
 The country first imposed trade limits in 1999, and its exports shrank by 20 percent from 2005 to 2009.
-They then took a dramatic nosedive in 2010, squeezing global supplies amid a dispute with Japan, and they've fallen even further in 2011.
+They then took a dramatic nosedive in 2010, squeezing global supplies amid a dispute with Japan, and they've fallen even further in recent years.
 China says it's being stingy for environmental reasons, not economic leverage, but the cutbacks have nonetheless caused major price spikes.
-The price of neodymium hit $129 per pound in May, for example, up from just $19 a year earlier.
+The price of neodymium hit $129 per pound in May 2011, for example, up from just $19 a year earlier.

 Why are so many countries reluctant to exploit their own rare earth reserves?
 And what makes rare earths so unique to begin with?
 For answers to these and other questions, check out the following overview of these 17 mysterious metals.